yxtay/yxtay.github.io/readme.md

 Hi, my name is YuXuan Tay, a Data Scientist based in Singapore and a Google Cloud Certified Professional Data Engineer.
-I am a Data Science Consultant in QuantumBlack.
+I am a Senior Data Scientist in Ninja Van.

 I build end-to-end machine learning systems to make business impact.
 This includes engineering data transformation pipelines, model development, model training scheduling, model serving, deployment and monitoring.

-My experience in the data science field started in 2014 and has spanned across industries such as insurance, government, ecommerce, travel, startups and consulting.
+My experience in the data science field started in 2014 and has spanned across industries such as government, consulting, startup, insurance, ecommerce, travel and logistics.
-This has given me professional experience on data science domains such as topic modelling, text classification, ranking, dynamic personalised recommendation and visual model explanations.
+This has given me professional experience on data science domains such as topic modelling, text classification, uplift modelling, ranking, dynamic personalised recommendation and visual model explanations.
 I have also developed models for text generation and embedding learning with matrix factorisation.